87tana/RAG_Chatbot/README.md

 ## Using Your Own Data

-- To test the RAG Chatbot with your own documents (for example, research papers):
+- To test the RAG Chatbot with your own documents (for example, research papers or any private data):

-    - Prepare Your Data: Export your papers or sections (e.g., abstracts, full text) into one or more CSV files, each with a content column.
+    - Prepare Your Data: Export your document into one or more CSV files, each with a content column.

     - Upload to Blob Storage: Place these CSV files into your configured Azure Blob Storage container.
 The app will automatically pick up new or updated files when you restart or invoke reindexing.

     - Run the App: Start the Streamlit app (streamlit run app.py) and navigate to the UI.
 Your uploaded documents will be ingested and indexed on launch.

-    - Query: Ask questions naturally—e.g., “Summarize the methodology of paper X” or “What are the key findings across all uploaded papers?”

-- Tip: For quick local testing without Azure, set VECTOR_DB_TYPE=chroma, place your CSV files under a ./data folder, and adjust the ingestion code to read from local files instead of Blob Storage.
+- Local Testing Tip:: Set VECTOR_DB_TYPE=chroma, place CSV files in a ./data folder, and modify ingestion code to read locally instead of from Blob Storage.

-## Vector Store Options

-- azure: Uses Azure Cognitive Search with semantic search capabilities.

-- chroma: Uses a local Chroma vector database persisted under ./chroma_db.

 ## How It Works: